 To make sure of the quality of printing, you should always choose CMYK for print.
 Most of you probably have the document default setting in RGB, then when you have to print, take a few minutes to convert it to CMYK and make it look nice.

 How to Convert RGB to CMYK?

-Screenshots are taken on Mac, the Windows version might look slightly different.
+Note: Screenshots are taken from the Adobe Illustrator Mac version, the Windows version might look slightly different.